jabberjabberjabber/Context-Tester/README.md

 The first plot shows a slight downward slope and then a crash at 16K, while the second one shows an initial lowering of predictability followed by a stead rise.
 Both plots indicate what looks like a recovery at the end, but this is actually misleading -- when both graphs are taken together you can see that what looks to be an abberant blip at 16K which immediatel rebounds is actually the logical progression as seen by the steady rise of the cloze score on the right.

-Here is an example of a model that can deal with a large context window without losing any creative capability:
+Here is a counter example:

 ![Broken tutu](Broken-Tutu-24B.Q6_K-middlemarch.txt-3r1d.png)